A message from the Program Director

 Program Director, Nuvance Health Family Medicine Residency Program

 The Nuvance Health Family Medicine Residency Program is a three-year training program based at Northern Dutchess Hospital (NDH), a Nuvance Health facility in Rhinebeck, NY.
-Residents rotate monthly through a diverse curriculum of specialties, while attending to a longitudinal patient panel at the outpatient continuity clinic.
-As a Family Medicine resident, you will conduct a significant portion of your training at Northern Dutchess Hospital, including surgical and inpatient floor experience.
+Residents rotate every 4 weeks through a diverse curriculum of specialties, while attending to a longitudinal patient panel at the outpatient continuity clinic.
+As a Family Medicine resident, you will conduct a significant portion of your training at Northern Dutchess Hospital, including surgical, OB, Cariology, Neurology, Infectious Disease, Geriatric and Inpatient floor experience.
 Residents also rotate through Vassar Brothers Medical Center (VBMC) for specialty experiences.
-Residents select their own electives during all PGY years, and these may include any family medicine subspecialty, a research month, or any other rotation discussed and agreed upon in conjunction with your Program Director.
+Residents select their own electives, which may include any family medicine subspecialty, a research month, or any other rotation discussed and agreed upon in conjunction with your Program Director.

-The outpatient Family Medicine Practice (FMP) for the Nuvance Health Family Medicine Program is located in Kingston, NY, and operates in collaboration with our partner, Hudson River Health Care (HRHCare).
-HRHCare has a long history of partnership with Nuvance Health and brings experience operating residency clinics.
-The faculty at Nuvance Health and the faculty at HRHCare work together to provide each resident with a variety of clinical experiences in inpatient and outpatient medicine.
+The outpatient Family Medicine Practice (FMP) for the Nuvance Health Family Medicine Program has two locations.
+Rhinebeck Primary care is located at Northern Dutchess Hospital and Sun River Health is located in Kingston, NY.
+The faculty at Nuvance Health and the faculty at Sun River Health work together to provide each resident with a variety of clinical experiences in inpatient and outpatient medicine.
 Residents at the FMP provide primary care services to a patient panel and gain valuable experience integrating obstetrical care and behavioral health into primary care.

 An example of one resident’s training schedule in this program is shown below.
-This is just an example, and may be adjusted by the program director to ensure adequate experience and ACGME compliance.
-You can also download our Program’s Fast Fact Sheet here.
+This is just an example and may be adjusted by the program director to ensure adequate experience and ACGME compliance.

 Family Medicine Practice

-The Family Medicine Practice (FMP) / Continuity Clinic is currently located at 1200 Ulster Avenue, Kingston, NY.
+The Family Medicine Practice (FMP) / Continuity Clinic at Sun River Health is located at 1200 Ulster Avenue, Kingston, NY.
 The FMP contains 25 patient exam rooms, a waiting room, precepting rooms, faculty/resident work area, conference room, dentistry operatory, behavioral health rooms and lactation room.

 Residents during the PGY1 year will complete two half-day sessions per week in the FMP, three half-day sessions in the PGY2 year, and four half-day sessions during the PGY3 year.
 Residents will be paired into one of four teams for the length of their training program with residents from varying levels.